 The new 2023 Toyota Sequoia is hard to miss with its fresh updates.
 This three-row SUV has massive updates to consider and may be aired with a tremendous price tag.
-But you don’t have to break the bank for a value-packed 2023 Sequoia model.
-The base trim comes with tons of luxurious amenities.
+You don’t have to break the bank for a value-packed 2023 Sequoia model.
+It may start at a higher price, but the base trim comes with tons of luxurious amenities.

 What comes standard with the 2023 Toyota Sequoia?

 The 2023 Toyota Sequoia starts at $58,365, which seems pretty expensive at first glance.
 The 2023 Ford Expedition begins at about $54,155, and the 2023 Chevy Tahoe starts at $54,200.
 The 2023 Sequoia may cost more because it comes with more value.
 You don’t need to add any special packages.